MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

-Nonzero if the function is successful; otherwise 0 is returned if the filling could not be completed, the given point has the boundary color specified by *`crColor`*, or the point is outside the clipping region.
+Nonzero if the function is successful; otherwise 0 is returned if the filling couldn't be completed, the given point has the boundary color specified by *`crColor`*, or the point is outside the clipping region.

 ### Remarks